Frank P. BarajasProfessor, History

-Dr. Barajas’ research focuses on the history of Southern California.
+Frank P. Barajas is a U.S. historian who specializes in the culture of Southern California.
 He has published peer-reviewed essays on agricultural labor in Ventura County, the Sleepy Lagoon Trial, and the implementation of a civil gang injunction in the City of Oxnard.
-In the fall of 2012, the University of Nebraska Press released his book titled Curious Unions: Mexican American Workers and Resistance in Oxnard, California, 1898-1961.
-He is currently conducting research for his next book on the of the Chicano Movement in Ventura County.
+The University of Nebraska Press released his first book in the fall of 2012, titled Curious Unions: Mexican American Workers and Resistance in Oxnard, California, 1898-1961.
+And in the summer of 2021, it released his second book Mexican Americans with Moxie: A Transgenerational History of El Movimiento Chicano in Ventura County, California, 1945-1975.

 Representative Courses Taught